drj826/SML/README.md

 I created the Semantic Manuscript Language (SML) because I wanted to create and maintain documentation the same way I create and maintain software.
 I wanted a "compiler" to mercilessly throw errors found in my documents.
-I also wanted the to validate the meaning of document content against my own ontology (like a semantic schema) so that an application warns me when I say something that doesn't make sense.
+I also wanted to validate the *meaning* of document content against my own ontology (like a semantic schema); the application warns me when I say something that doesn't make sense.

 # Description